WowFinder/ts-utils/README.md

 # ts-utils

-General JS and TS utilities
+General JS and TS utilities for the WowFinder project

+This package includes a bunch of utility methods and classes used accross the different repos of the WowFinder project.

-## Repository status
+## Repository / development status

 -   **Read / fetch**: stable ✅
 -   **Write / push**: possible (manual) ⚠️